Subscribe to updates

 2023/24 Fraud Update and 2024/25 Indicative Fraud Plan

-An update was provided on fraud work undertaken by the South West London Fraud Partnership (SWLFP) in 2023/24, alongside the indicative fraud plan for 2024/25.
-The report highlighted a significant national increase in reported fraud, which has become the largest reported crime type.
-Concerns were raised about a growing public acceptance of fraud and the misconception that it is a victimless crime.
-The current financial climate has also led to an increase in fraud committed out of necessity.
-The SWLFP continues to work with social housing providers to address tenancy fraud, having recovered 8 properties and issued notices on a further 3 cases in 2023/24.
-An online fraud awareness training package has been made available to all officers to reinforce the council's Anti-Fraud and Anti-Corruption Strategy.
-The committee was assured that suitable systems are in place for the identification and investigation of fraud allegations, with most referrals coming from in-house teams, indicating a good level of fraud awareness among staff.
-The committee noted the indicative fraud plan for 2024/25 and the fraud work undertaken and performance results for 2023/24.
+An update was provided on the fraud work undertaken by the South West London Fraud Partnership (SWLFP) in 2023/24 and the indicative fraud plan for 2024/25.
+The report highlighted a significant national increase in reported fraud, with changing motivations for perpetrators and a growing public perception that fraud is a victimless crime.
+The current financial climate was noted as a factor in an increase in fraud committed out of necessity.
+The SWLFP's collaborative approach across five boroughs was detailed, along with performance data and sanctions achieved.
+The report assured members that suitable systems were in place for fraud investigation and prevention, with most referrals coming from in-house teams, indicating a good level of fraud awareness.
+The committee noted the indicative fraud plan and the work undertaken.

 Corporate Risk Register

-The committee reviewed an update on high-priority risks identified by directorate and senior management teams, along with the mitigating actions being taken.
-The report detailed the top 10 risks, assessed by likelihood and impact, using a traffic light system.
-Key areas of discussion included the financial impact of risks, particularly due to the cost of living crisis, and changes in risk levels over time.
-A deep-dive report on nightly paid accommodation was also presented.
-Two new risks, Building Safety and Recruitment and retention of shortage occupations, had been added to the register since the last report, while Maintenance of the Leisure estate and Cambridge Road Estate and economy risks were removed.
-The committee requested that the full risk register be shared as an appendix in future reports and asked to be emailed with details of the work on the Maldens centre.
-A further report on temporary accommodation is to be presented in six months.
-The committee noted the updated risks and actions and that the Senior Leadership Team will continue to review the risk register quarterly.
+The committee reviewed an update on high-priority risks identified by directorate and senior management teams.
+Key areas of concern included the financial impact of risks, particularly those stemming from the cost of living crisis, and the need for transformation to deliver savings.
+Changes in risk levels over time were presented, and a deep-dive report on the significant issue of nightly paid accommodation for residents in need was discussed.
+The committee requested that the full risk register be shared as an appendix in future reports and asked for an email update on the work concerning the Maldens Centre and a further report on temporary accommodation in six months.
+The committee noted the updated risks and actions and acknowledged that the Senior Leadership Team would continue to review the register quarterly.

 Internal Audit Charter, Strategy and Audit Plan

-The committee received the proposed Internal Audit Charter, Strategy, and Internal Audit Plan for 2024/25, as required by the Public Sector Internal Audit Standards (PSIAS).
-The Internal Audit Charter formally defines the purpose, authority, and responsibility of the internal audit activity, authorising its access to records and personnel.
-The strategy outlines how the service will be developed and delivered, including resourcing and performance measurement.
-The internal audit plan for 2024/25 includes 557.5 days of work, with an additional 140 days allocated to the Achieving for Children (AfC) plan.
-The committee resolved to approve the Internal Audit Charter, Strategy, and Internal Audit Plan for 2024/25, and noted the Achieving for Children Internal Audit Plan for 2024/25.
+The committee approved the proposed Internal Audit Charter, Strategy, and Audit Plan for 2024/25, as required by the Public Sector Internal Audit Standards (PSIAS).
+The report emphasised the role of Internal Audit in the Council's governance framework, providing assurance on risk management, control, and governance processes.
+The strategy outlined how the service would be developed and delivered, including resourcing and risk assessment.
+The 2024/25 plan includes 557.5 days of work for Kingston, with an additional 140 days allocated to the Achieving for Children (AfC) plan.
+The committee also noted the AfC Internal Audit Plan for 2024/25.

 Internal Audit Update Report